kestra-io/docs/content/blogs/2024-09-25-the-story-behind-our-seed.md

 This is a story of **accessibility, scalability, and community-led innovation**.
 It’s not about flashy features or overpromising—it’s about delivering a product that users can **rely on, grow with, and build upon**.
 That’s the story that secured our **$8M seed round**.
 And it’s the story that continues to drive us today.

 We are immensely grateful to our **investors** who believe in our vision and have provided their unwavering support throughout this journey.
-Check out our full [announcement](//blogs/2024-09-23-kestra-raises-8m-seed) here for more details on what’s next for Kestra and how we plan to continue building
+Check out our full [announcement](//blogs/2024-09-23-kestra-raises-8m-seed) here for more details on what’s next for Kestra and how we plan to continue building.

+**Help us build the leading platform for Unified Orchestration** by [starring us on GitHub](https://go.kestra.io/github-fundraise) and joining this exciting journey.